VVoruganti/VVoruganti.github.io/src/posts/windows-with-wsl.md

 ConEMU seems to be the more feature-rich application but I found the support for color customization to be quite lackluster as the color schemes I tried were not working.
-Also, I found performance with apps like `vim` were quite slow. **Alacritty** is great because it was built with performance in mind and messing with colors was really straight forward.
+Also, I found performance with apps like `bash•vim` were quite slow. **Alacritty** is great because it was built with performance in mind and messing with colors was really straight forward.

 I installed it using chocolatey